 I was offered The Confirmation by L G Dickson to review.
 I do love a book to review and love the thrill of receiving them through the post.
 If you ask me, a Kindle or screen can never compete with the pleasure of a good old-fashioned book.
+I hope you enjoy my The Confirmation book review.

 This is not a complete book review but I wanted to share my initial thoughts as I am now about halfway through the book.